slamice/wri/fiction/hipsters/first-draft/ch13 - Gallery.md

 "You're a good friend."

-Our stares were let go into space.
-The monsters were loose and we walked away from eachother.
+Our stares were let go into space where the ether ((not real?))swallowed them up dutifully.

+The lost monsters were loose and we walked away from eachother.
 It was impossible to know what she was thinking, and even she didn't know I'm sure.
 A bland taste started setting in my mouth, and I left the gallery forgetting my hat.

 ----------------